truecharts/public/charts/stable/paperless-ngx/docs/how-to.md

 This guide will only describe the Paperless-ngx specific options required to set up importing documents from a network share.
 Please refer to your NAS documentation.

+In addition to adding the NFS share to the Paperless-ngx application we need to configure polling for the import folder.
+The NFS Share do not support the default polling model Paperless-ngx uses.

 ## Example Values for Paperless-ngx

 ```yaml